 Fat-tail-aware return distribution with a left-tail skewness factor, bracket-based tax modeling per country across 26 supported countries, and a probability of success — not a single deterministic line.

-Related reading: the FIRE calculator applies the same simulation engine to financial-independence targeting, and the methodology page documents the return-distribution and tax-modeling parameters in full.
+The methodology page documents the return-distribution and tax-modeling parameters in full.

 Each scenario runs 10,000 independent simulations.
 Every path draws its own annual market returns from the configured distribution, so the result is a probability distribution of outcomes rather than a single projection.
 The path count is fixed at 10,000 on the free tier; the Pro tier exposes a higher-resolution mode for users who want tighter percentile estimates.